 Linda Shoemaker and Steve Brett founded the Brett Family Foundation in 2000 to invest in the creation of a more compassionate and just society.
-Brett Family Foundation has an annual grantmaking budget of $500,000 and an endowment of $10 million.
+Brett Family Foundation originally had an annual grantmaking budget of $500,000 and an endowment of $10 million.
+After the Great Recession, our endowment is approximately $8.5 million, and our annual grantmaking budget is $400,000.
 Our mission is to promote caring communities by investing in organizations throughout Colorado working for social justice, and Boulder County nonprofits addressing the needs of underserved communities, primarily disadvantaged youth and their families.

 We believe that our philanthropy can and should be an active force in creative structural change so that the need for chronic charity is eliminated.
 Therefore, we direct the majority of our resources to organizations working to reform the institutions and policies that perpetuate social, economic, and gender inequities.
 We understand that there is no quick fix and no single strategy that will lead directly to a more equitable society.
 We engage in partnership with other funders and our core grantees to provide long-term technical assistance, strategic support, and general operating grants.